DNA Discoveries: Shark Sex now on view

 At the Daniel F. and Ada L. Rice DNA Discovery Center, you can experience The Field Museum’s Pritzker Laboratory, a working, state-of-the-art DNA research facility where dozens of scientists are currently analyzing the DNA of thousands of different species—from the fungi of Antarctica to the birds of the Amazon.
 Comparing these genetic codes allows scientists to map out the relationships among all species on Earth and add to the giant Tree of Life.

 In the laboratory viewing area, you have the opportunity to witness DNA research in action.
-Speak directly with scientists about their work on weekdays from 11am to noon.
 In the surrounding exhibition, explore hands-on interactives, videos, and engaging displays that will brief you on the basics of DNA and offer a behind-the-scenes look at the incredible diversity of the Museum’s collections.

 Only a few museums in the world have DNA research facilities inside their walls; The Field Museum’s lab is one of the few you can view close-up.
 See science in action and watch discoveries unfold daily at the DNA Discovery Center.